bakpakin/Fennel/reference.md

 is usually the top level for a given file, but you can introduce macros into smaller scopes as well.
 Note that macros are a compile-time construct; they do not exist at runtime.
-As such macros cannot be exported at the bottom of a module.
+As such macros cannot be exported at the bottom of a module like functions and other values.

 ### `import-macros` load macros from a separate module